Skip to Content

 Passport and Driver’s License

-Keep your passport on your person when traveling, and then, talk with your host about the way to secure it in-country.
-Just in case you lose your passport, make two photocopies of your it (keep one and give the other to someone not traveling with you).
+Keep your passport on your person when traveling, and then talk with your host about the way to secure it in-country.
+Just in case you lose your passport, take photos of every page of your passport.
+Then send those photos to someone who is not on the trip with you so that they can send them to you if needed.

 Necessary and Appropriate Clothing